about the class

 1. Consume no more than one glass of wine before class begins.
-(Less is more in Drunk Yoga!)
+Excessive drinking is not tolerated.

 2. No refills during the yoga portion of the class.

-7. If you lose your balance, you must take two sips.
+5. If you lose your balance, take a sip.

-8. If you take a sip without being instructed to do so during class, you must follow Drunk Yoga on Instagram.
+6. If you take a sip without being instructed to do so during class, you must give the teacher a compliment.

 a note from the founder

 As a yoga teacher, non-yogis have often told me, "I should do yoga, but I'm afraid I'll look silly," or, "I'd like to do yoga, but I'm not flexible enough."
 In response to this paralyzing perfectionist syndrome running rampant in Manhattan, I've been working to create ways to make yoga accessible to everyone--to give people who would like to try yoga, but who would otherwise be too intimidated to go to a class at a yoga studio, the opportunity to let go of their inhibitions and give it a shot, sans the fear factor of having to achieve perfection.